 Visual MODFLOW (VMOD) Flex is a powerful software package that provides the tools for building three-dimensional groundwater conceptual and numerical models using raw GIS data objects.
 The conceptual model approach to groundwater modeling allows you to:

-•Build a conceptual model of the groundwater system, prior to the simulation - Geological formations, property model, and boundary conditions are all designed outside the model grid or mesh; this allows the flexibility to adjust your interpretation of the groundwater system before applying a discretization method and converting to a numerical model.
+•Build a conceptual model of the groundwater system, prior to the simulation - Geologic formation structures, hydrogeologic properties, and boundary conditions are all designed outside the model grid or mesh; this allows the flexibility to adjust your interpretation of the groundwater system before applying a discretization method and converting to a numerical model.

 •Build the model with minimal data pre-processing required - Working with grid-independent data allows you to maximize the use of your existing GIS data and incorporate physical geology and geographic conditions before designing a grid or mesh.

 •Generate and simulate regional and local-scaled models - With support for MODFLOW-LGR, you can design local grids around areas of interest, directly within the conceptual model environment.
 Calculated heads from a regional model can also be used as boundary conditions for local-scaled models.

 •Design the correct model faster - The grid-independent raw data is left intact and is not constricted by grid cells or mesh elements when modifying the data and project objective.
 This allows you to generate multiple numerical models from the same conceptual model.

 •Make changes to the model data and immediately see results - The conceptual model environment provides simultaneous 2D and 3D views which are updated whenever changes to the data are made.

 This document provides detailed descriptions of all features and functionality available in Visual MODFLOW Flex.